 The Bachelor of Fine Arts (BFA) in Illustration program is a 120-credit program completed in 10 semesters by a student on a full-time schedule.
 The program is suitable for both aspiring high school graduates and adult learners looking to advance their skills or earn a degree.

-During the BFA program, students focus on advancing their artistic aesthetic, technical and conceptual skills, expanding their view of visual languages and storytelling, and history and global impact of illustration and imagemaking.
+While pursuing a Bachelor’s Degree in Illustration, students focus on advancing their artistic aesthetic, technical and conceptual skills, expanding their view of visual languages and storytelling, and history and global impact of illustration and imagemaking.

 BFA Program At a Glance